ajwills72/rminr/docs/README.md

 #### Part 1

 * [Introduction to RStudio](intro-rstudio.md).
-How to install RStudio, and a basic introduction to the software.
+How to get RStudio, and a basic introduction to the software.

 * [Exploring data](exploring-incomes.html).
 Means, medians, and histograms.